Roambee/rb-mcp-demo/README.md

 ## 🤖 About

-The **Roambee MCP Chatbot Client** is an intelligent conversational interface that leverages the **Model Context Protocol (MCP)** to provide seamless access to Roambee's supply chain visibility tools and data.
-Built with FastAPI and modern web technologies, this chatbot enables users to interact with Roambee's platform through natural language conversations.
+The **Roambee MCP Demo** is an intelligent conversational interface that leverages the **Roambee MCP (Model Context Protocol) Server https://mcp-server.roambee.com/sse** to provide seamless access to Roambee's supply chain visibility tools and data.
+Built with FastAPI and modern web technologies, this MCP demo application enables users to interact with Roambee's platform through natural language conversations.

 ## ✨ Features